Haivision/srt/docs/packet-filtering-and-fec.md

 * setting the sequence number to the number found for the missing packet

-* setting the flags directly from the corresponding contents of the FEC group buffer (Flag XOR from the FEC header);  the retransmission flag is always set
+* setting the flags directly from the corresponding contents of the FEC group buffer (Flag Recovery from the FEC header);  the retransmission flag is always set

-* setting the timestamp directly from the corresponding contents of the FEC group buffer
+* setting the timestamp directly from the corresponding contents of Time Stamp Recovery

-* reading the payload size from the corresponding contents of the FEC group buffer
+* reading the payload size from the corresponding contents of Length Recovery

-* setting the payload contents from the corresponding contents of the FEC group buffer, up to the payload size as read above
+* setting the payload contents from the corresponding contents of Data Recovery, up to the payload size as read above

 If both columns and rows are used, the rebuilding happens recursively - that is, after a packet is rebuilt its contents are also XORed to the row or column in